 Merging ancient knowledge and traditions of the Andes with sustainability practices

-Kusi Kawsay Andean School is a self-governed and non-profit school rooted in Andean tradition that empowers economically challenged children from Pisac region to become confident young adults and leaders for the future.
+Kusi Kawsay Andean School is a self-governed and non-profit school rooted in Andean tradition with elements of Waldorf pedagogy that empowers economically challenged children from Pisac region to become confident young adults and leaders for the future.
 We are a coeducational school accredited by the Ministry of Education of Peru, serving Kindergarten through High School.

 Kusi Ñan is an Organic Farm created by the graduates of the Kusi Kawsay Andean School.
 Inspired by their Kusi Kawsay education, the first graduates (2012) were motivated to revitalize and reclaim their culture by contributing to their community as agents of change.
 Kusi Ñan serves as a model for Climate Change adaptation and mitigation.